This post is sponsored by Method. All content and opinions are my own.

 Slide the yarn off the cardboard, then cut through the bottom of the yarn loop.
 Cut another piece of yarn and wrap it around the tassel 3 to 4 times, about 1/4-inch below the top.
 Double knot the yarn together, then smooth the ends down into the rest of the fringe.

-Trim the ends of the tassel so they are equal, and you are finished!
-Repeat 3 more times, until you have 4 tassels.
+Trim the ends of the tassel so they are equal.
+Repeat three more times, until you have four tassels, and you’re sweater cover is finished!

 Tip: to make your tassels larger, simply start with a bigger piece of cardboard and wrap the yarn around it a few more times.